AliSajid/ld48/games/media/games/Evolution/outline.md

 * Help the Professor discredit the student.

 #### Path
+* Common Path
+  * Examine the hallway.
+  * Look at the Nervous student.
+  * Talk to Nervous Student.
+  * Take Thesis copy.
+  * Talk to Professor.
+  * Take one of the Good or Bad Paths.
+  * Move into the light
+* Good Path
+  * Pressure the Professor.
+  * Wait.
+  * Note down the password.
+  * Go outside.
+  * Wait for the professor to leave.
+  * Go inside.
+  * Use the computer to publish the thesis.
+  * Tell the student.
+* Evil Path
+  * Agree with the professor.
+  * Give him the thesis disk.
+  * Let him alter it heavily.
+  * Go out and tell the student the professor approved.
+  * Let him publish it from his own Computer.

 #### Achievement
 * One light turns on in the Rift Room Exit.
 * You gain an Evil or Good Point.

 ### Time Lords Puzzle
+The rift you opened is one of many on Gallifrey.
+And the rifts are sucking away the Time Vortex energy.
+Stop the other rifts to make sure that time lords evolve, or make more rifts so that the time vortex collapses on itself.

 #### Goal
+* Use the Rift Destroyer to Destroy the rifts already present, and let Time Lords Evolve.
+*OR*
+* Overload the Rift Destroyer and focus it into the Time Vortex to make it collapse.

 #### Path
+* Common Path
+  * Walk out of the rift.
+  * Walk into the rift in front of you.
+  * Walk back out of it.
+  * Talk to the man standing near.
+  * Inquire about the Time Vortex.
+  * Go to the Control Room.
+  * Examine the Rift Generator and the Rift Destroyer.
+  * Take one of the Good or Evil Paths
+  * Walk into the light.
+* Good Path
+  * Try to use the Rift Destroyer.
+  * Search the room for batteries.
+  * Put the batteries in.
+  * Use the rift destroyer again.
+* Evil Path
+  * Try to use the Rift Destroyer.
+  * Search the room for heavy powercells.
+  * Focus onto the Time Vortex.
+  * Fire the Rift Destroyer.

 #### Achievement
 * One light turns on in the Rift Room Exit
+* You gain an Evil or Good Point.

 ### Distributed Computing Puzzle